-- at least three of the Trustee Directors have the relevant financial knowledge and experience to enable the Trustee to comply with its duties in relation to investment of the Plan's assets and one of the Independent Trustee Directors was formerly the Head of Investment Risk at Wellcome Trust; - one of the Independent Trustees has extensive experience of pensions law and practice due to their background within pensions law; and as an independent, adheres to a higher standard in relation to training - the remaining Trustee Directors have backgrounds enabling them to understand the demographics and the needs of the Plan members. - In addition to the training detailed above, as a professional Trustee, Vivien Cockerill meets an even higher standard of knowledge and understanding than would be required from a lay trustee.
+- at least two of the Trustee Directors have the relevant financial knowledge and experience to enable the Trustee to comply with its duties in relation to investment of the Plan's assets and one of the Independent Trustee Directors was formerly the Head of Investment Risk at Wellcome Trust; - the remaining Trustee Directors have backgrounds enabling them to understand the demographics and the needs of the Plan members. - In addition to the training detailed above, as a professional Trustee, Michele Hirons-Wood meets an even higher standard of knowledge and understanding than would be required from a lay trustee.